A fresh, modern recipe for Italian fried zucchini to enjoy as a salad or healthy snack. Low-carb and gluten-free.

-Although I think of them as a full-blown summer kind of thing, at this time of year I’m not ashamed to take advantage of cute little zucchini grown in far more southern climates than the one I live in, to help bridge the gap between darkness and light; brown root vegetables and green, leafy plants.
+Although we think of them as a full-blown summer kind of thing, I’m not afraid to take advantage of cute little zucchini grown in far more southern climates than the one I live in.
+It helps bridge the gap between late winter and summer.

 - Slice the zucchini into coins about 1/2-inch wide; put them in a bowl with the onion and toss with enough rice flour to coat evenly.